 Students are responsible for their own education.
-Each student is given a curriculum plan, which clearly outlines the requirements of the program, semester by semester.
+Each student is given a curriculum plan located in the bulletins page which clearly outlines the requirements of the program, semester by semester.
 Additional pertinent information is provided in the University Student Handbook.
 It is the responsibility of the student to know and to follow the requirements and procedures contained in this handbook.
 As additional procedures are adopted by the program, students will be provided this information electronically or in writing.

 Students should follow the University registration format as outlined in the semester schedule of classes.
 Advisors will generally post hours when they will be available for student advisement.

 Students should contact their advisor before making changes in their schedule of classes.
-Students who interrupt their program for any reason must meet with the program director and their advisor to determine the appropriate course of action.
+Changes will be needed when a student has received a grade below "C" in any dietetics degree course or when the student's cumulative grade-point-average has fallen below a 2.0.
+Students who receive a grade below "C" in any dietetics degree course or who interrupt their program for any reason must meet with the program director and their advisor to determine the appropriate course of action.